padiac/padiac.github.io/notes/statistics-independence-and-joint-density-factorization.md

 \mu_{(X_1,\dots,X_n)} = \mu_{X_1} \otimes \cdots \otimes \mu_{X_n}.
 $$

-All other formulations—event, σ-field, random-variable, or density—are projections of this single measure-theoretic identity.
+All other formulations--event, $\sigma$-field, random-variable, or density--are projections of this single measure-theoretic identity.

 ---

 **Note:**
 This clarification directly resolves the confusion between
-*Definition 3.3 (Chapter 1)* and *Definition 3.2 (Chapter 2)* in Chen Xiru’s text.
+*Definition 3.3 (Chapter 1)* and *Definition 3.2 (Chapter 2)* in Chen Xiru's text.
 The apparent discrepancy arises because the first definition is stated in terms of **events**,
 while the second assumes the **measure structure** that makes the event-wise conditions redundant.